sillsdev/ptx2pdf/docs/help/zlabel.md

 ```
 ## Description
 A milestone which produces no output but asks XeTeX to remember the page and verse-reference that this occurs on (writing it to a reference file).
-The label can then be used in future runs to insert the page (`\zpage`) or scripture reference (`\zref`) that the label occurrred on.
+The label can then be used in future runs to insert the page (`\zpage`) or scripture reference (`\zref`) that the label occurred on.
 ## Attributes
 * id="uniqueID"
 ## See also